hack-gpon/hack-gpon.github.io/_ont/ont-t-w-twcgpon657.md

 - [Firmware repository by Anime4000](https://github.com/Anime4000/RTL960x/tree/main/Firmware/TWCGPON657)

-The reccomended version are `C00R657V2801F_V1.9.0-220404.tar` because it is the V2801F firmware for T&W TWC GPON657.
+The recommended version is `C00R657V2801F_V1.9.0-220404.tar`, because it is the V2801F firmware for T&W TWC GPON657.

 {% include_relative ont-luna-sdk-useful-commands.md
     flash='flash'
     ploam='ascii'
     speedLan='123456'
     customSpeedLanAlert='Please use recommended version `C00R657V2801F_V1.9.0-220404.tar`.
-With other firmware it is not guaranteed that `LAN_SDS_MODE` other than `1` will work.
-Before editing the speed make sure your hardware supports it.'
+It is not guaranteed that any value for `LAN_SDS_MODE` other than `1` will work with other firmware versions.
+Before editing the sync speed settings make sure your hardware supports it.'
 %}

 # Known Bugs